MechSatsujin/TL-Legacy-Installer-Beta/README.md

 4. And follow the instructions from the installer.

 # How do I uninstall it?
 Its more easier to uninstall it through searching "Remove TL" in the Application Menu and run it.
-This will uninstall the components of TL:Legacy.
+This will uninstall the components of TL:Legacy (Doesn't include the minecraft directory unless you perform the clean installation on the .

 # Is this from the official developers?
 No. I am not one of the developers of this launcher, I'm just a minecraft player.
 I made this for fun.

-#